 With the KWHotel Pro app, you can bring up the booking calendar right on your phone no matter where you are, because it’s synchronized with the desktop version at your hotel.

 With KWHotel Pro, you can add or delete rooms, assign guests, modify reservations, and set prices.
+If you want to explore products with similar features, these KWHotel alternatives are a great starting point.

 Cost: The basic version of KWHotel is free, but in order to get mobile capabilities, you’ll have to upgrade to KWHotel Pro.
 The annual fee is based on how many rooms you need to cover.
 At the low end, the price is 70 euros per year for 10 rooms or fewer, and 340 euros at the highest end of the scale, which is more than 100 rooms.